Listen & Subscribe

 My first iterations, my first several, and I’m still, I still suck at this, but I’m getting better.
 Right?

-Warren Dow: [00:51:37] is is basically is sort of getting off your, these are the points I need to make and like getting off your page and just getting on the page.
+Warren Dow: [00:51:37] I can tell it is basically is sort of getting off your, these are the points I need to make and like getting off your page and just getting on the page.
 You know,

 Danny Brown: [00:51:49] it’s so true because you come in with an agenda and you don’t want to miss bullet points.